albinwwells/albinwwells.github.io/_pages/fieldwork.md

 author_profile: true
 ---

 I have completed 6 field campaigns to Gulkana Glacier, Alaska from 2022-2024.
 I have a Wilderness First Responder (WFR) certification and have completed field safety and crevasse rescue course training.
-Across our numerous, we have deployed a variety of sensors, which are briefly outlined below.
+Across numerous field campaigns I have worked with and deployed a variety of sensors, some of which are briefly outlined below.

 Ice-penetrating radar
 ======